IBM/chatbot-deployer/README.md

    ![](images/ready-to-deploy.png)

-6. Once the API key is generated you can _Create_ the toolchain, you'll be brought to an overview page.
+6. Once the API key is generated you can _Create_ the toolchain, which will then take you to an overview page.

    ![](images/configured.png)